ankitshah009/awesome-terminal-hacks/README.md

 # Note
 If you know a better way to do the tasks Or other tasks which can be added here -  kindly create a pull request for the repository.

 Many of the commands here are created as per my needs and can be easily modified to ones suited task.

+This repository will be continuously updated over time.

 Star the repository/share it if this helps reduce your time to make searches/helps in your work.